 Explore the history of the Hungarian Parliament Building

-A visit to Budapest would be incomplete without a visit to the Hungarian Parliament Building, where the Hungarian Assembly still meets.
+A visit to Budapest would be incomplete without a visit to the Hungarian Parliament Building, where the Hungarian Assembly still meets and a building that played an important role in the revolution of Budapest.
 There are many endearing aspects of the building; be its architecture, the paintings and statues inside the parliament or the views of the Danube river, this place does not disappoint.
 If you wish to take an inside tour of the parliament, it is recommended to book the tickets in advance, as they fill up pretty fast.

 The iconic building is also accompanied by many cafes and restaurants that you can treat yourself to, during your trip there.